-sprint - 1.
+Sprint: 1.
 A distance not to exceed 1500m.
-2. The act of a contestant in taking the lead and leaving the pack in a distance race; breaking the pace to take the lead.
+2. The act of a skater in taking the lead and leaving the pack in a distance race; breaking the pace to take the lead.

-start - The beginning of any race in a speed contest; the sounding of the starter's gun.
+Start: The beginning of any race in a speed contest; the sounding of the starter's gun.

-starter - The commissioned official whose duty is to start races in a speed contest.
+Starter: The commissioned official whose duty is to start races in a speed contest.

-starting line - The line marked on the track from which a race is to begin.
+Start line: The line marked on the track from which a race is to begin.

-straddling the pylons - Occurring when a skater has one skate on the floor outside the pylon and one or more wheels of the other skate touching the floor inside the pylon.
+Straddling the pylons: Occurring when a skater has one skate on the floor outside the pylon and one or more wheels of the other skate touching the floor inside the pylon.